tagazok/my-workshops/static-web-apps/tutorial.md

 }
 ```

-What if we want to restrict part of our frontend to authenticated users?
+What if we want to restrict a part of our frontend to authenticated users?
 We can do exactly the same with any frontend route.

 ```json
 {